Launch Region's First Canned Wine

 summary

 One of Vino Noceto's key values is creative innovation.
 As such, they sought to launch their slightly sparkling Moscato, called Frivolo, as a canned wine.
-This launch required significant logistics, marketing, and design coordination.
+This would be the company's first foray into canned products.

 problem